 Collect recipes that you like.
 You might see a recipe on Facebook that you like, or an instagram post that sounds awesome.

-Start keeping a recipe log in a note application in your phone, because you can come up with a list easily based on the recipes and refer back to your favorites over and over.
+Start keeping a recipe log in a note application in your phone, because you can come up with a list of meals to make for the week faster and more easily when you have some good inspiration.
+Then you can refer back to them again and again.

-When you’re coming up with your money-saving plan, it’s really helpful to choose recipes that have ingredients that line up so you can buy less items.
-When I’m planning my week, I choose a couple entrees that could share some of the same vegetables or have similar spices for example.
-Same thing with my smoothies.
+When you’re coming up with your money-saving plan, it’s really helpful to choose recipes that have ingredients that overlap up so you can buy less items.
+When I’m planning my week, I choose a couple entrees that could share some of the same vegetables or protein sources, or have similar spices for example.
+Same thing with my smoothies – I’ll try to pair fruit that I also want to use in say a muffin recipe.

 The Body Fuel System was actually designed this way because it was exactly how I was eating and was how I made my life easier.
 Once I had picked out the best recipes for the week for my breakfasts, entrees, smoothies and snacks, I’d just build my grocery list around the recipes.
 Sometimes I’d change ingredients in a recipe to be more cost effective so I could buy less ingredients but still enjoy a good variety of foods.